 Classroom Response Systems allow you to prompt students with questions during class and get immediate feedback via ‘clickers’ or an online clicker analog, generating real-time graphs of responses.
 Classroom response systems can encourage participation and collaboration even in very large classes.

 Qualtrics enables the creation of elaborate, branching surveys and tools for industry-standard surveys.
 Simple tools, such as Google Forms or the Qualtrics Polling tool, can get quick feedback using the most commonly used types of survey question (i.e true/false, multiple choice, or short text entry.)
-The Blackboard course management system offers sophisticated test and survey tools and Google Forms serves as a simple and useful tool for gathering information and even sequencing instructional materials.
+The Blackboard and Canvas course management systems offer sophisticated test and survey tools.
+Google Forms serves as a simple and useful tool for gathering information.